lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Retransmission Timer.
 A SCHC fragment sender uses it after the transmission of a window to detect a transmission error of the ACK corresponding to this window.
 Depending on the reliability mode, it will lead to a request an ACK retransmission (in ACK-Always mode) or it will trigger the transmission of the next window (in ACK-on-Error mode).
-The duration of this timer is not defined in this document and must be defined in the corresponding technology documents.
+The duration of this timer is not defined in this document and MUST be defined in the corresponding technology documents.

 * Inactivity Timer.
 A SCHC fragment receiver uses it to take action when there is a problem in the transmission of SCHC fragments.
 Such a problem could be detected by the receiver not getting a single SCHC fragment during a given period of time or not getting a given number of packets in a given period of time.
 When this happens, an Abort message will be sent (see related text later in this section).
 Initially, and each time a SCHC fragment is received, the timer is reinitialized.
-  The duration of this timer is not defined in this document and must be defined in the specific technology document.
+  The duration of this timer is not defined in this document and MUST be defined in the specific technology document.

 * Attempts.
 This counter counts the requests for a missing ACK.
 When it reaches the value MAX_ACK_REQUESTS, the sender assume there are recurrent SCHC fragment transmission errors and determines that an Abort is needed.
 The default